I can help you plan a short layover, a long vacation and everything in between.

 When creating a budget keep these things in mind:

-Apartments (through Sonder and Airbnb) can be a cost-effective way to travel since you can prepare your daily coffee, an occasional meal or bring takeout back to the apartment (saving on tax, tip and expensive beverage charges).
+Apartments (through Sonder and the few remaining on Airbnb) can be a cost-effective way to travel since you can prepare your daily coffee, an occasional meal or bring takeout back to the apartment (saving on tax, tip and expensive beverage charges).
+Also, hotels in Long Island City (Queens) generally cost 30-40% less than similar hotels in Manhattan and are only 1 or 2 subway stops away.

 Transportation will be the cheapest (and often is the most efficient) if you rely mostly on walking and taking the subway.
 Each subway trip is only $2.90!